AshishKumar4/Aqeous/README.md

   Template image with only Kernel and grub built in.
 Use when _hdd.img_ corrupts.
 Copy it and rename it as '_hdd.img_' Extract _hdd.img_ and put in same folder in order to run the OS.
+### To Compile:
+...The OS -> cd "Experimental Edition"
+             make
+...The LibC -> cd LibC
+               make
+       => This would generate a crt0 file (For now crt0, crti etc all functionality is within this, sorry laziness :p ) => Then Compile your test program against this library (crt0.o) and Transfer it to virtual hard disk (hdd.img) using the AqFS Editor (Check my other repository).
+       => Simply type 'elfload <file>' in the Shell.

 ### A few extra stuff
 _Qemu_Aqeous.bat_ file is used to run to Kernel using qemu emulator.
 If running first time, type "_init aqfs_" in Aqeous Command Line to initialize the AQFS Filesystem.